Is there a penalty if I fail to file a return or pay tax by the due date?

 Additional tax for understatement

-Notwithstanding the general rules as mentioned above, in the case where a taxpayer who has not been notified of the commencement of tax audit files an amended return voluntarily, the additional tax is not applied.
+Notwithstanding the general rules as mentioned above, in the case where a taxpayer, before the commencement of tax audit being notified, files an amended return without awareness of possible correction, no additional tax is imposed.

-In addition, in the case of voluntary amendment return by a taxpayer who has been notified the commencement of tax audit without awareness of possible correction based on the audit, 5% additional tax is applied.
-In this regard, if the amount of tax increase exceeds the tax amount of the original tax return by the due date or 500,000 yen, whichever is the greater, 10% additional tax is applied to the excess amount.
+However, in the case where a taxpayer, on and after the commencement of tax audit being notified, files an amended return without awareness of possible correction based on the audit, an additional tax for understatement is imposed at 5% of the increase in the principal amount of tax by the amendment.
+In this regard, if the increase in the principal amount of tax by the amendment exceeds the principal amount of tax stated in the original tax return filed by the statutory due date or 500,000 yen, whichever is the greater, 10% additional tax is applied to the excess amount.

 (3)